snakster/cpp.react/README.md

 #### Events

-Event streams represent flows of discrete values as first-class objects.
+Event streams represent flows of discrete values.
+They are first-class objects, so they can be merged, filtered, transformed or composed to more complex types.

 ```C++
 #include "react/Domain.h"